Not Just a Dot: the complex UV morphology and underlying properties of Little Red Dots: To be an AGN or not to be, that is the question: insights from NIRSpec

 \section{To be an AGN or not to be, that is the question: insights from NIRSpec}

 Some LRDs show broadening of the Balmer lines, suggesting that they host AGNs (e.g., \citealt{greene_uncover_2024}).
 To explore their properties, we follow the approach outlined in \citet{kokorev_census_2024} to estimate the black hole mass ($M_{BH}$) under the assumption that our photometrically selected LRDs are {\it dominated} by AGNs.
 In general, a secure determination of $M_{BH}$ is not feasible; however, under this assumption, we can derive an estimate.
 In the recent literature, the Eddington rate ($\lambda_{Edd}$) for confirmed AGN in LRDs was found to range between 10\% and 40\% (e.g., \citealt{kokorev_uncover_2023, furtak_high_2024, greene_uncover_2024}).

-Following the approach outlined in \citet{kokorev_census_2024}, we place a lower limit on the $M_{BH}$ by assuming that our AGN candidates accrete at the Eddington limit, i.e., $L_{bol} \approx L_{Edd}$ (where $L_{Edd}$ is directly proportional to $M_{BH}$).
-We calculate $M_{BH}$ from the dust-corrected $L_{Bol}$ and find, on average, that log$_{10}(M_{BH}/M_{\odot}) \approx 7.66_{-0.15}^{+0.05}$.
-If a significant fraction of the luminosity is derived from star formation, then this lower limit is over-estimated.
-Using the scaling relation of \citealt{greene_intermediate-mass_2020} from the estimated median stellar mass yields an estimate an order of magnitude smaller.
+Following the approach outlined in \citet{kokorev_census_2024}, we place a lower limit on the $M_{\text{BH}}$ by assuming that our AGN candidates accrete at the Eddington limit, i.e., $L_{bol} \approx L_{Edd}$ (where $L_{Edd}$ is directly proportional to $M_{BH}$).
+Under this assumption, the black-hole mass is given by $M_{\rm BH} = L_{\rm bol} / (1.26 \times 10^{38}\;{\rm erg\,s^{-1}})\;M_\odot$, where the constant comes from the canonical expression for the Eddington luminosity (e.g., \citealt{rybicki_radiative_1979, peterson_introduction_1997}).
+Applying this conversion to our dust-corrected $L_{\rm bol}$ values yields a median $\log_{10}(M_{\rm BH}/M_\odot) \approx 7.40^{+0.30}_{-0.50}$ (16th and 84th percentile).
+If a significant fraction of the luminosity is derived from star formation, then this lower limit is overestimated.
+Using the scaling relation of \citealt{greene_intermediate-mass_2020} from the estimated median $M_{\star}$ yields an estimate an order of magnitude smaller.

 These values are all consistent with the recently discovered population of red and compact sources (e.g., \citealt{akins_cosmos-web_2024, kokorev_census_2024}) and similar to the black hole masses in more traditional AGNs at similar redshift \citep{harikane_jwstnirspec_2023, maiolino_jades_2023}.
 That is, it is plausible that AGNs play an important role in any of our LRDs, including those without spectroscopic evidence for AGNs.

 Among our 99 photometrically selected LRDs in the GOODS fields, 15 have NIRSpec spectra, obtained with both the prism and the medium-resolution grating (\citealt{bunker_jades_2024, deugenio_jades_2024}), including 6 from our fiducial sample with sufficiently high SNR for morphological analysis.
 Therefore, we explored whether these sources exhibit spectral signatures that could indicate the presence of AGNs.
 To do so, we made use of a modified version of the \textsc{MSAEXP} line-fitting algorithm (\citealt{brammer_msaexp_2023}), which allowed us to measure line fluxes, uncertainties, and observed equivalent widths for both the prism and gratings (Kokorev et al., in prep).
 We also implemented a custom routine into this code to fit individual (narrow and/or broad) emission lines, deblend them when necessary, and validate the results against \textsc{MSAEXP}.
 We then excluded one source from our analysis since the quality of its spectra (both prism and medium resolution gratings) prevented us from making proper estimation of any line fluxes.
 Finally, our findings were cross-matched with the official JADES line emission catalog, showing excellent agreement within the error bars.